jcs-elpa/company-fuzzy/README.md

 Currently supports these values,

 * *none* - Gives you the raw result.
-* *alphabetic* - Sort in the alphabetic order not including the prefix matching.
+* *alphabetic* - Sort in the alphabetic, but order not including the prefix matching.

 ## Contribution